Center for Social Justice Research, Teaching & Service

 Gender Conceptions and Environmental Vulnerability: A Case Study in Djernda, Senegal

-Using a Participatory Action-Research approach and a gender lens, Elaine explored how gender relations shape fisherwomen’s unique vulnerabilities to environmental degradation in the traditional Wolof village of Djernda, Senegal.
+Using a participatory action-research approach and a gender lens, Elaine explored how gender relations shape fisherwomen’s unique vulnerabilities to environmental degradation in the traditional Wolof village of Djernda, Senegal.
 In assessing and documenting vulnerabilities to climate change, deforestation, and coastal erosion, Elaine sought to empower a core group of fisherwomen as co-researchers to generate knowledge about environmental degradation and its impact on community well-being, and to brainstorm solutions.
 The outdoor activity proposed, a tour of the mangrove forest that is spiritually and practically important to the community, encouraged renewed interest in preserving these environmental resources.
 In accordance with the Andretta Fellowship’s principle of social justice, this research project took as its driving focus the empowerment of a socially and environmentally vulnerable group, fisherwomen on Senegal’s coast, for their own well-being and the well-being of their community.

 2013